 import getFeedsPosts from "@/lib/wordpress/getFeedsPosts";

-import postsTofeed from "@/lib/wordpress/postsTofeed";
+import postsToFeed from "@/lib/wordpress/postsToFeed";

 const FeedPage = () => null;